orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 <br/>

+#### Starting Point

 There are 2 primary "manual inputs" to play with.
 The first manual input would be knob 1 (Total rETH Commission Fee).
 The second primary manual input would be knob 2 (Node Operator Base Commission).
-Knob 3 (Node Operator Bonus Commission, and RPL Commission Pot)depends on amount of RPL staked) can capture whatever is left.
+Knob 3 (Node Operator Bonus Commission, and RPL Commission Pot) depends on amount of RPL staked and can capture whatever is left.

 1. We can start by leaving total rETH commission fee at **14%** as the market has shown ample demand for this fee, and it is still relatively competitive to other LST's.
 2. For Node Operator Base Commission, we can start by choosing **7%**.
 According to [calculationsAndConclusions](/calculationsAndConclusions.md) and [YieldComparisons](/YieldComparisons.xlsx), a base commission of 7% would be ~1.5x more profitable than solo staking for LEB4's (from bonded ETH yield + base commission alone).
 For reference, Lido's CSM suggested a setup that provided 1.5x more profitability than solo staking.